mia-platform/documentation/docs/development_suite/api-console/api-design/microservice-container-ports.md

 - Target Port
 - Protocol

-The **Port name** is the unique identifier of the port, which can be used to refer to that port in the Console.
+The **Port name** is the identifier of the port, which can be used to refer to that port in the Console.
 The **Port** field contains the abstracted Kubernetes Service port; this is the port that must be used by other pods to access the Service.
 The default port value is 80.
 The **Target Port** represents the port that the Kubernetes container accepts traffic on.
 Our default is 3000.
 The **Protocol** field defines the network protocol used for the Service.
 The default is TCP but UDP is also supported.